 STERILIZATION: Unless marked sterile and clearly labeled as such in an unopened sterile package provided by the company, all implants and instruments used in surgery must be sterilized by the hospital prior to use.
 Remove all packaging materials prior to sterilization.
-Instrument cases do not provide a sterile barrier and must be used in conjunction with an FDA cleared, intact steam sterilization compatible wrap to maintain sterility.

 Only sterile products should be placed in the operative field.
 Unless specified otherwise, these products are recommended to be steam sterilized by the hospital using the following process parameters:

-Method Cycle Temperature Exposure Time Drying Time Steam Pre-Vacuum 270F (132C) 4 Minutes 30 Minutes
+Method Cycle Temperature Exposure Time Steam Pre-Vacuum 270°F (132°C) 4 Minutes